What we know after 43 monkeys escaped a South Carolina research facility

 An investigation by CBS affiliate WTOC found that in 2022, Alpha Genesis received eight violations from the U.S. Department of Agriculture, including a housing facilities violation and a veterinary violation.

-The report found that the first eight months of 2022, six monkeys were placed in wrong enclosures – one animal was found dead from "trauma caused by the resident animals in the enclosure," and four animals required subsequent veterinary care.
+The report found that in the first eight months of 2022, six monkeys were placed in the wrong enclosures – one animal was found dead from "trauma caused by the resident animals in the enclosure," and four animals required subsequent veterinary care.

-WTOC also reported that in that same time period, there were six separate occasions that monkeys escaped their enclosure.
+WTOC also reported that in that same time period, there were six separate occasions when monkeys escaped their enclosure.
 After those escapes, the company repaired the chain link and got rid of some of the cages that were breached, the station report.

 Alpha Genesis was most recently inspected by the USDA in May 2024, and did not receive any violations.
 That report shows that at the time of the inspection, there were at least 6,701 monkeys on the property, WTOC reported.